ant1oine/consentvault/docs/audit_logging.md

 ### ISO 27001

 - **A.12.4.1 - Event Logging**: Comprehensive logging of all API events
-- **A.12.4.2 - Log Protection**: Immutable, tamper-evident audit trail
+- **A.12.4.2 - Log Protection**: Immutable, tamper-evident audit trail with cryptographic signatures
 - **A.12.4.3 - Administrator and Operator Logs**: Tracks who performed verification
+- **A.12.4.3 - Integrity Verification**: Cryptographic signing of exported audit logs enables independent verification

 ## Database Schema